aturner-epcc/docs-test2/docs/user-guide/dev-environment.md

 This section is aimed at code developers and will concentrate on the compilation environment and building libraries and executables, and specifically parallel executables.
-Other topics such as `python` and `containers` are covered in more detail in separate sections of the documentation.
+Other topics such as [Python](python.md) and [Containers](containers.md) are covered in more detail in separate sections of the documentation.

 ## Managing development